 lack of cooperation on assigned tasks.

 Every effort must be made to inform the VR counselor before termination of SEAL services.
 When the VR counselor cannot be informed before termination, the VR counselor must be informed in writing within one work day after termination.
 The Board must maintain documentation that the VR counselor was informed of termination.
+If the SEAL participant is terminated from the position for reasons outside of participant’s control, the Board will be responsible for developing a new worksite placement for the participant.
+The Board may not bill for a secondary placement deliverable if a new worksite placement is necessary.

-1.5.4.5 Allegations or Incidents of Abuse, Neglect, or Exploitation
+1.5.4.6 Allegations or Incidents of Abuse, Neglect, or Exploitation